dotkernel/frontend-documentation/docs/book/v5/introduction/packages.md

 # Packages

+## Summary

+This page lists the Composer packages that Dotkernel Frontend requires directly, with a one-line description of what each one provides.

+## Details

 * `dotkernel/dot-authorization` - Authorization base package defining interfaces for authorization services to be used with Dotkernel applications
+* `dotkernel/dot-cache` - Cache adapters used by Doctrine for metadata, query, result and hydration caching
 * `dotkernel/dot-controller` - Provides base classes for action based controllers similar to Laminas controller component
 * `dotkernel/dot-data-fixtures` - Provides a CLI interface for listing & executing doctrine data fixtures
 * `dotkernel/dot-dependency-injection` - Dependency injection component using class attributes